2-Types of Sources

 Tip: Evaluating Articles

 Conference Papers – Written form of papers delivered at a professional or research-related conference.
 Authors are generally practicing professionals or scholars in the field.
+Conference papers are part of the scholarly conversation.

 Blogs – Frequently updated websites that do not necessarily require extensive technical skills and can be published by virtually anyone for no cost to themselves other than the time they devote to content creation.
 Usually marked by postings that indicate the date when each was written.